ABOUT JULIA

 I believe within each of us, there is a little voice that knows innately what we are capable of achieving.
 It is our calling and duty to explore and develop our ultimate potential.

-Along with my career as an opera singer, I have been teaching voice for over 15 years.
+Along with my career as an opera singer, I have been teaching voice for nearly 20 years.

 My clients have performed with companies such as Deutsche Oper, The Metropolitan Opera, La scala, Wiener Staatsoper, Houston Grand Opera, Salzburger Festspiele, Theater an der Wien, Finnish National Opera, Sarasota Opera, and Dutch National Opera.
 They have been seen in National Tours of Musicals including Phantom of the Opera.
 In addition, they have received many honors including advancements at the Metropolitan Opera National Council Competition, final selections for NBC's The Voice, Miss America pageants, Classical Singer competitions, and Vocal Scholarships for conservatories and universities